Optimizing Allreduce Operations for Modern Heterogeneous Architectures with Multiple Processes per GPU: Abstract

 \section{Abstract}

 Large inter-GPU all-reduce operations, prevalent throughout deep learning, are bottlenecked by communication costs.
 Emerging heterogeneous architectures are comprised of complex nodes, often containing $4$ GPUs and dozens to hundreds of CPU cores per node.
 Parallel applications are typically accelerated on the available GPUs, using only a single CPU core per GPU while the remaining cores sit idle.
-This paper presents novel optimizations to large GPU-aware all-reduce operations, extending lane-aware reductions to the GPUs, and notably using multiple CPU cores per GPU to accelerate these operations.
-These multi-CPU-accelerated GPU-aware lane all-reduces yield speedup of up to $2.45$x for large MPI all-reduces across the NVIDIA A100 GPUs of NCSA's Delta supercomputer.
-Finally, the approach is extended to NVIDIA's and AMD's collective communication libraries, achieving speedup of up to $1.77$x and $1.71$x, respectively, across $2$ state-of-the-art supercomputers.
+This paper presents novel optimizations to large GPU-aware all-reduce operations by extending the lane-aware algorithm to heterogeneous architectures and notably using multiple CPU cores per GPU to accelerate these operations.
+Using GPUDirect RDMA and host copy communications respectively, these multi-CPU-accelerated GPU-aware all-reduces yield speedups over system MPI of up to $3$x on LLNL's Tuolumne supercomputer and up to $2.45$x for large MPI all-reduces across the NVIDIA A100 GPUs of NCSA's Delta supercomputer.